Dream Logic in the Real World: When Life Feels Like a Lynch Film

 Expanding the Lynchian Lens

-While Lynch’s work is a masterclass in the uncanny, he is not alone in exploring these themes.
-His vision is part of a broader artistic lineage, one that stretches across literature, philosophy, and film — a tradition of storytellers who understand that true horror is not found in the grotesque, but in the subtly, persistently off.
+While David Lynch's work represents a masterclass in the uncanny, he operates within a rich artistic and philosophical lineage.
+His vision connects to a broader tradition of storytellers and thinkers who recognise that true disquiet often resides not in the grotesque, but in the subtly, persistently off-kilter.

-Jorge Luis Borges presents another angle to this distortion of reality.
-His endless labyrinths and recursive structures echo Lynch’s fascination with loops — narratives that fold in on themselves, places that seem larger on the inside than the outside, stories that refuse to end.
-Borges’ The Library of Babel describes an infinite library containing every possible book, arranged in a way that ensures most are incomprehensible.
-Lynch’s Inland Empire does something similar with film itself, layering multiple realities on top of each other until the protagonist — and the viewer — loses track of what is real.
-Characters become trapped in versions of their own stories, much like Borges’ vision of men lost in an infinite archive of meaningless texts.
+Jorge Luis Borges presents another perspective on this reality distortion.
+His literary labyrinths and recursive structures echo Lynch’s fascination with ontological loops — narratives that fold in on themselves and spaces that defy conventional physics.
+Borges’ The Library of Babel, an infinite archive containing every possible book yet offering little comprehension, finds its cinematic parallel in Lynch’s Inland Empire.
+Here, the medium of film itself becomes a labyrinth, layering multiple, unstable realities until the protagonist, and by extension the viewer, loses all bearing on a fixed truth.
+Characters become trapped in recursive versions of their own stories, much like Borges’ librarians lost in a universe of potentially meaningless texts.

-Even contemporary filmmakers continue this tradition, building on the Lynchian sense of unease.
-Yorgos Lanthimos, in The Lobster and The Killing of a Sacred Deer, crafts worlds that function by a logic just slightly removed from our own.
-His characters speak with a robotic detachment, their emotions either exaggerated or entirely absent, their fates dictated by rules they do not fully understand.
-Much like Lynch, Lanthimos creates a reality that is recognisable yet fundamentally alien, where human behaviour is not entirely human and meaning is always just out of reach.
+This tradition of cultivated unease continues in contemporary cinema.
+Filmmakers like Yorgos Lanthimos, in works such as The Lobster and The Killing of a Sacred Deer, construct worlds governed by a logic slightly yet decisively removed from our own.
+His characters speak with a stilted, robotic detachment, their emotions either suppressed or grotesquely exaggerated, their destinies shaped by arbitrary, incomprehensible rules.
+Lanthimos, much like Lynch, crafts a reality that is recognisable yet fundamentally alien, where human behaviour feels performative and authentic meaning remains perpetually elusive.

 The Lingering Sensation